creative coaching

 Ministry of Stories

 I helped children to write stories and use their imaginations in new ways which was really fun.
-I worked with both SEN and ESL children.
+I worked with both SEND and ESL children.
 Have a look at the good work they do here.